 We’d always recommend starting the night at the Jardim do Morro.
 It’s a pint-sized park draped over a high hill just across from the Porto old town.
 You can get there by walking the Luis I Bridge (be sure to dodge the trams).
 Grab a beer or a Douro wine from the local supermarket before you arrive.
-Oh, and try to get there early, because it’s a local’s favorite.
+Oh, and try to get there early, because it’s a local’s favorite and will fill up.

 After that, there are a few various nightlife hubs in Porto.
 They include:

 - Vitória – Sleek, noir cocktail bars join with tapas restaurants and microbreweries in this happening part of the city.